chelletest/api-postman-newman/README.md

 # API Automation Sample with Postman & Newman

 This is a basic API automation sample using Postman and Newman to test the **JSONPlaceholder** API.
-Validating JSON structure, reposne headers, status codes and performance
+Validating JSON structure, reponse headers, status codes and performance

 ##  Description